charliemitchell/interactor_support/README.md

 Features

-- organize: Call interactors with request objects, optionally namespaced under a context_key.
+- organize: Call interactors with request objects, optionally namespaced under a context_key, and wrap validation failures in a consistent error.
 - request_params: Extract, shape, filter, rename, flatten, and merge incoming params in a clear and declarative way.
 - Built for controllers or service entry points.
 - Rails-native feel — works seamlessly with strong params.